-Simple calculations show that the policy mix chosen in this case and the resulting expected income of the government are as described in lemma 2.
+Simple calculations show that the policy-mix chosen in this case and the resulting expected income of the government are as described in lemma 2.

-Lemma 2: When it chooses to challenge the potential rebels, the government's policy mix is:

-$$t_C = y \text{ and } D_C = (\psi \gamma \delta)^{1/2}, \tag{12}$$ which yields an expected income level equal to:
+Lemma 2: When it chooses to challenge the potential rebels, the government's policy mix is: $t_c = y$ and $D_c = (\psi \gamma \delta)^{1/2}$ , (12) which yields an expected income level equal to:

-$$EG_C = S + (1 - \psi(1 - \rho)) y - 2(\psi \gamma \delta)^{1/2}. \tag{13}$$ can inflict to the government, either directly by bombing the pipeline or indirectly by recovering part of the tax revenues.
+$$EG{c} = S + \left(1 - \psi \left(1 - \rho\right)\right) y - 2\left(\psi \gamma \delta\right)^{1/2}.$$ (13)

-Notice that (12) implies maximal extortion and that the level of defense expenditures is an increasing function of the three parameters that capture the different costs that the rebels
+Notice that (12) implies maximal extortion and that the level of defense expenditures is an increasing function of the three parameters that capture the different costs that the rebels can inflict to the government, either directly by bombing the pipeline or indirectly by recovering part of the tax revenues.

-Then, quite obviously, the government will choose to play safe rather than to challenge the potential rebels if $G_S \ge EG_C$.
-A glance at (9) and (13) suggests that this decision depends on the value of six parameters but not on S. Given the focus of this paper on the impact of the construction of the pipeline between the South and the North in Sudan, let us focus on the impacts of two key parameters, namely γ and ψ .
-The former measures the cost that a an attack performed by the rebels can inflict to the government, which is undoubtedly massively increased when the oil starts flowing from the landlocked South to the world market through the pipeline.
-The latter measures the probability that the rebels get a positive benefit from such an attack, which is also massively increased by the pipeline not only because of the publicity for their cause that an attack against the pipeline would bring about, but also because of various side benefits that the rebels can get by raiding the pipeline and its pumping stations and other plants built here and there along its route for stealing weapons, trucks and provisions, etc. Then, proposition 2 confirms the intuitive prediction that an increase in either γ or ψ will reduce the incentive that the government has to take a chance at challenging the potential rebels.
+Then, quite obviously, the government will choose to play safe rather than to challenge the potential rebels if $G_s \ge EG_c$ .
+A glance at (9) and (13) suggests that this decision depends on the value of six parameters but not on S. Given the focus of this paper on the impact of the construction of the pipeline between the South and the North of Sudan, let us focus on the impacts of two key parameters, namely $\gamma$ and $\psi$ .
+The former measures the cost that an attack performed by the rebels can inflict to the government, which is undoubtedly massively increased when the oil starts flowing from the landlocked South to the world market through the pipeline.
+The latter measures the probability that the rebels get a positive benefit from such an attack, which is also massively increased by the pipeline not only because of the publicity for their cause that an attack against the pipeline would bring about, but also because of various side benefits that the rebels can get by raiding the pipeline and its pumping stations and other plants built here and there along its route for stealing weapons, trucks, and provisions, etc. Then, proposition 2 confirms the intuitive prediction that an increase in either $\gamma$ or $\psi$ will reduce the government's incentive to take a chance at challenging the potential rebels.